Skip to content

 Campaign Monitor vs Omnisend

 Campaign Monitor and Omnisend are both popular choices in the email marketing platform space.
 Campaign Monitor has been around since 2004, giving it a 10-year head start over Omnisend (founded 2014).
-Omnisend is the more affordable option at $11/mo — that's $1 less than Campaign Monitor's $12/mo entry point.
-Omnisend offers a free plan (250 subscribers), while Campaign Monitor does not.
+Campaign Monitor is the more affordable option at $12/mo — that's $4 less than Omnisend's $16/mo entry point.
+Omnisend offers a free plan (250 contacts, 500 emails/month), while Campaign Monitor does not.
 Omnisend has the edge with landing pages.

 Quick Verdict